michael-je/synthetic-state-space-generator/README.md

 ### **`GlobalVariables`**

 `GlobalVariables` is a dataclass that stores information shared across the entire graph.
-It mirrors the configuration options passed in during initialization — essentially a copy of the [`State` class' parameters](#parameters).
+It mirrors the configuration options passed in during initialization — essentially a copy of the [`SyntheticGraph` class' parameters](#parameters).